 Imagine you’re a healthcare admin who just received a call that a lost laptop containing thousands of unencrypted patient records has been found in a public park.
 The data could easily be accessed by anyone, which poses a severe risk to patient privacy and regulatory compliance.
 This plausible scenario happens every day at companies, whether they are in healthcare or other industries.
 Data Loss Prevention (DLP) strategies, particularly those that integrate strong encryption are one of the chief ways to reduce data security risks.

-This article delves into DLP encryption and the pivotal part it plays in optimally protecting your business against data loss.
+This article dives into DLP encryption and the critical part it plays in optimally protecting your business against data loss.

 Introduction to DLP and Encryption